AaronGullickson/stat_data/README.md

 * **bandchoir**: Whether the student was in band or choir.
 Recorded as "Yes" or "No."
 * **nsports**: The number of different school sports a student reported participating in.
 Students who reported more than six sports were top-coded at the value of six.
 * **parent_income**: Parent’s household income measured in $1000’s of dollars.
+* **cluster**: Technical sampling variable indicating the primary sampling unit for the observation.
+* **sweight**: Technical sampling variable indicating the sampling weight for the observation.

 ### Sex